 - BAC technology encourages shooting with both eyes.

 - Optical clarity doesn’t let you down.

 3. Vortex Viper PST 1-4×24 Riflescope – The Best Waterproof Optic for Scar 17

 Choosing the best optic for Scar 17 can be an exhausting proposition.
-But a company like Vortex makes it easier.
-They manufacture top quality, competitive products.
+But a company like a Vortex makes it easier.
+They manufacture top-quality, competitive products.
 And the proof of that comes in the form of the Vortex Viper PST 1-4×24 Riflescope.